 Outside the cave is a giant golden statue of Lord Murigan, the second largest statue of a Hindu deity in the world.
-The inside of the the cave is equally impressive with a huge opening in the rocks and there’s so much space inside.
+The inside of the the cave is equally impressive with a huge opening in the rocks and there’s an impressive amount of space inside.
 The temperature inside the cave was much cooler, especially after climbing all those stairs!
-There are two parts to the cave with some steps that lead to an outside area that’s surrounded by rocks and trees.
+There are two parts to the cave with some steps that lead to an outside area surrounded by rocks and trees.
 The light shines down beautifully from here but my amazing camera skills make it difficult to see in the photo.

 Kuala Lumpur’s Chinatown is a really colourful area surrounded by red lanterns.
 There are loads of places to eat and it’s also great for shopping with a busy night market.
 Like most markets, prepare to be hounded with stuff to buy.

-A highlight of my time in KL was visiting the National Mosque of Malaysia.
-I’ve been to many churches and countless temples but never a mosque.
+The highlight of my time in KL was visiting the National Mosque of Malaysia.
+I’ve been to many churches and countless temples but I’ve never been inside a mosque.
 The National Mosque is absolutely stunning.
-Everything is very angular and geometric and it’s just very pleasing to the eye.
+Everything is very structured and geometric and it’s just very pleasing to the eye.
 The floor is super shiny too so there are reflections all around.
-The mosque is tucked away from the main roads so it’s very quiet and peaceful.
+The quietness of the mosque made it feel like a safe haven tucked away from the busy city.

-This was my favourite part of the mosque.
-It’s a dome-shaped room and it must be perfectly symmetrical.
-A water bath runs around the edge of the room and because of the way the light enters the room, a gorgeous reflection of the water projects onto the white walls.
-There’s such a tranquil atmosphere in this room.
+This room was my favourite part of the mosque.
+It’s a dome-shaped room which must be perfectly symmetrical.
+A water bath runs around the edge of the room and because of the way the light enters, a gorgeous reflection of the water ripples projects onto the white walls.
+It was so tranquil.

 A twenty minute walk from the mosque and a five minute walk from Chinatown is Jalan Raja Rd.
 This area is very grand with colonial buildings including Sultan Abdul Samad, the National Textile Museum (free entry) and Merdeka Square.